 Can a Living Person Donate a Liver?

-Yes, a living person can donate a part of their liver, and in many cases, it’s the difference between life and death for someone waiting.
-The liver is the only organ in the human body with the ability to regenerate, which means a portion of it can be surgically removed from a healthy donor and transplanted into a recipient.
-Over time, both the donor’s and recipient’s livers can grow back to near-full size.
+Yes — a living person can donate a part of their liver, and in many cases, it becomes the difference between life and death for someone waiting.
+The liver is the only organ in the human body capable of regenerating itself, meaning a portion can be surgically removed from a healthy donor and transplanted into a recipient.
+Remarkably, both the donor’s and recipient’s livers can grow back to near-full size within a few months.

-Living liver donation is typically recommended when a deceased donor organ is not available in time, especially for patients in critical liver failure or those with rapidly progressing chronic liver disease.
-It’s a highly complex but increasingly successful procedure, thanks to medical advancements and improved surgical expertise.
+Living liver donation is usually recommended when a deceased donor organ isn’t available in time, particularly for patients with acute liver failure or rapidly progressing chronic liver disease.
+While it’s a complex procedure, modern surgical techniques and improved safety protocols have made outcomes more successful than ever.

-However, not everyone can become a living liver donor.
-Strict liver donation requirements are in place to ensure that donors are in excellent physical and mental health.
-Compatibility is also crucial; usually, living donations are made by family members or close friends whose blood type and liver size match the recipient’s needs.
+However, not everyone qualifies to become a living liver donor.
+There are strict eligibility requirements to ensure the donor’s safety and long-term well-being.
+Compatibility also plays a vital role — most living donations come from close family members or friends whose blood type and liver size are a suitable match.

 Read More: Guide to Body Parts Donation in India